 - 10. For each location selected under #8 above, obtain the entity's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
-Randomly select 5 disbursements for each location, obtain supporting documentation for each transaction and: - a) Observe that the disbursement matched the related original invoice/billing statement.

-b) Observe that the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under #9, as applicable.
+Randomly select 5 disbursements for each location, obtain supporting documentation for each transaction, and: - a) Observe whether the disbursement matched the related original itemized invoice and supporting documentation indicates deliverables included on the invoice were received by the entity. - b) Observe whether the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under #9, as applicable.